libresh/libre.sh/doc/deploying-a-server.md

 # Deploying a server

 ## Before you start
-Make sure you read [getting started](getting-started-as-a-hoster.md) first and created your `indiehosters` folder structure somewhere on your laptop.
+Make sure you read [getting started](getting-started-as-a-hoster.md) first.

 ### Prepare your orchestration data
 * Get a CoreOS server, for instance from [RackSpace](rackspace.com) or [Vultr](vultr.com).
-* If you didn't add your public ssh key during the order process (e.g. through your IaaS control panel or a cloud-config file), and unless it's already there from a previous server deploy job, copy your laptop's public ssh key (probably in `~/.ssh/id_rsa.pub`) to `indiehosters/orchestration/deploy-keys/authorized_keys`
+* If you didn't add your public ssh key during the order process (e.g. through your IaaS control panel or a cloud-config file), scp your laptop's public ssh key (probably in `~/.ssh/id_rsa.pub`) to `.ssh/authorized_keys` for the remote user you will be ssh-ing and scp-ing as (the default remote user of our deploy scripts is 'core').
 * Give the new server a name (in this example, we call the server 'k3')
-* Create an empty folder `indiehosters/orchestration/per-server/k3/sites` (replace 'k3' with your server's domain name)
 * Add k3 to your /etc/hosts with the right IP address
 * If you have used this name before, run `./deploy/forget-server-fingerprint.sh k3`
-* From the `indiehosters/dev-scripts` folder, run `sh ./deploy/deploy.sh k3`
+* From the root folder of this repository, run `sh ./deploy/deploy.sh k3 ./data/` (where `./data/` should contain `server-wide/postfix/` and `server-wide/haproxy/approved-certs/`; see the existing folder `data/` in this repo for an example of what the email forwards and
+  TLS certificate files should look like).
 * This will ask for the ssh password once; the rest should be automatic!

 ### Adding a website to your server